2025 LiFE Awards

 Nominations are received from across Australia and, every year, we are deeply moved by the high quality of submissions.
 Suicide Prevention Australia is committed to shining a light on the dedication and passion exhibited by so many who work tirelessly towards our shared vision of a world without suicide.

-State and Territory LiFE Award Categories
+LiFE Award Categories

 Communities in Action